philpackmohr/git-paper/git.md

 Initialized empty Git repository in D:/test/central.git/
 ```

 Note that the directory containing the remote repository ends with ".git".
 It is a convention to end "bare" repositories (the kind that is used for remote repositories) with ".git" while personal repositories have no extension.
 As [mentioned in StackOverflow](https://stackoverflow.com/a/11069413), Git has some little convenience functionality regarding to the ".git" extension.
-But there is no technical reason to put the ".git" extension to the remote repository name.
+But there is no technical reason to end the remote repository name with ".git".

 Register the fresh remote repository in the personal repository: